joaopauloschuler/smolagents/README.md

 -->
 # Beyond Python Smolagents
 **Beyond Python Smolagents** is a fork of the original [smolagents](https://github.com/huggingface/smolagents) that extends its original abilities to code in pascal, php and other languages.
+This fork dramatically expands its original capabilities to work with multiple programming languages and complex tasks through autonomous agent collaboration.
 It also excels at generating or updating documentation for existing code bases including writing readme files.
 It also does a good job at researching and experimenting ideas.
 **Contrary to the original implementation, this implementation allows agents to take full control of the host environment.
 ONLY RUN THIS CODE INSIDE A VMs OR DOCKER WITHOUT ANY IMPORTANT INFORMATION ON IT.
 USE IT AT YOUR OWN RISK!**